Y-Mitsuishi0601/x-analytics-next/src/app/(authenticated)/members/workflow.md

 This page is for organization managers to conduct member management.

+This workflow allows managers to efficiently manage the organization's members.

 ## 1\.
 Member List Display

   - Displays a list of affiliated members.